Rengowin/LoopSlayer/README.md

 **Battle System:**
 - Up to 4 enemies can fight you simultaneously
 - Enemies spawn every few seconds (this interval can be reduced with upgrades)
-- Battles occur automatically when you collide with enemies
+- Battles occur automatically when you enter the collide with enemies

 ## Features